-DRAMBORA audit of NUSL as a trustworthy digital repository
+DRAMBORA audit of the NUSL as a trustworthy digital repository

-A regular audit of the NUSL as a trustworthy digital repository has been performed since 2009 to ensure the long-term proper functioning of the repository.
-For this aim, the tool and methodology called Digital Repository Audit Method Based on Risk Assessment (DRAMBORA) is used.
-The output of the audit is a mapped repository and its relevant environment together with the identified risks, on the basis of which the action plan is built.
-The action plan is aimed to eliminate or moderate the impact of individual risks on the NUSL operation.
+A regular audit of the NUSL as a trustworthy digital repository has been performed since 2009 to ensure the proper long-term functioning of the repository.
+A tool and methodology called Digital Repository Audit Method Based on Risk Assessment (DRAMBORA) is used for this purpose.
+The output of the audit is a mapped repository and its relevant environment together with identified risks, based on which an action plan is built.
+The action plan is aimed at eliminating or moderating the impact of individual risks on the NUSL operation.

-The second audit of the NUSL digital repository was performed after one year, at the year's end again.
-In this audit, the actual state of the repository was assessed, its progress reached during 2010, new potential risks were identified as well as possible ways to eliminate them or to reduce their impact.
-The NUSL documentation, the description of the whole project, its processes, procedures and related documents significantly developed during 2010 and, therefore, they made a very good basis for the audit.
+The second NUSL digital repository audit was performed a year later, again at the end of the year.
+In this audit, the actual state of the repository was assessed, as well as the progress achieved in 2010; new potential risks were also identified, as were possible ways to eliminate them or reduce their impact.
+The NUSL documentation, the description of the whole project, its processes, procedures and related documents were significantly developed during 2010 and, therefore, they made a very good basis for the audit.

-The end of the pilot project and NUSL became an integral part of services offered by the NTK and is fully funded from the NTK budget was still the big change and it was reflected in the assesment of mandate and funding related risks.
-The biggest risk was identified in NUSL cooperation network - it’s state and future developement.
-In the 2012 audit, 27 risks were assessed and 5 new risks were identifed.
+The end of the pilot project, when the NUSL became an integral part of the services offered by the NTK and became fully funded from the NTK budget, was still a big change and was reflected in the assessment of the mandate and the related risks.
+The greatest risk was identified in the NUSL cooperation network - its state and future development.
+In the 2012 audit, 27 risks were assessed and 5 new risks identified.